 Exposure to Cryptosporidium can cause cryptosporidiosis, a serious illness.
 Symptoms can include diarrhea, vomiting, fever, and stomach pain.
 People with healthy immune systems recover without medical treatment.
 According to the Centers for Disease Control and Prevention (CDC), people with severely weakened immune systems are at risk for more serious disease.
 Symptoms may be more severe and could lead to serious life-threatening illness.
-Examples of people with weakened immune system, and cancer and transplant patients who are taking certain immunosuppressive drugs.
+Examples of people with weakened immune systems include those with AIDS, those with inherited diseases that affect the immune system, and cancer and transplant patients who are taking certain immunosuppressive drugs.